DuGuYifei/Yolo_FPS_AICheatPrinciple/README.md

 * pid: the process Id of the game which can be seen in Task Manager.

+## Others
+**In branch v2**, it trained by **Ultralytics hub** and **Roboflow**, so I delete the redundant trained code and origin model from yolov5.

 ## issue
+1. ~redundant code~ (**Fixed in brach v2**)

-1. The test image is looks in blue because I didn't change the BRG to RGB channel.  （**Fixed**）
+2. ~The test image is looks in blue because I didn't change the BRG to RGB channel.~  （**Fixed**）

-But that's not a big problem.
+~But that's not a big problem.~

-If want to get higher precision, just need change the blue channel and red channel in the image matrix.
+~If want to get higher precision, just need change the blue channel and red channel in the image matrix.~

-Of course, the lower precision is not a problem for me for learning yolo5.
+~Of course, the lower precision is not a problem for me for learning yolo5.~

-2. Simple mouse control function not work for Valorant.
+3. Simple mouse control function not work for Valorant.

   If really want to cheat, we need use better technology.
 For example, in arduino we can use mouse.move() to simulate real mouse moving.

   Or we need insert a data stream before system send msg to valorant.

   But of course, it maybe also the problem that I didn't find the real HWND of valorant.
 Because the window of Valorant named as "Unreal" valorant window.